CDPHE/classifyCOVIDlineage/README.md

 2. uses Nextclade to assign clade
 3. exports the outputs to your chosen google bucket

-The google bucket to which the outpus should be sent should be set as a Terra input as a String in double quotes
+The google bucket to which the outputs should be sent should be set as a Terra input as a String in double quotes